-It should also be mentioned that this movie is quite well filmed.
-There is some solid cinematography to be found in some of the more scenic shots.
-For a movie that is set mostly within the snowy wilderness of Wisconsin, I thought that they made the movie look quite interesting.
+It should also be mentioned that this movie is filmed quite well.
+There is some great cinematography to be found in some of the more scenic shots.
+For a movie that is set mostly in the snowy wilderness of Wisconsin, I thought that they made this flick look quite interesting.
 This movie is very tone heavy.
-They manage to make the dark black wilderness and heavy white snow covered mountains look decent.
-For what I'll assume is a very low budget movie, they at least got the most out of the location.
+They manage to make the dark black wilderness and heavy white snow covered mountains look fantastic.
+I'll assume this is a very low budget movie, they at least got the most out of the location.

 When it comes to the gore, the movie could've given us a lot more bloodshed.
 A lot of the death scenes are shot in a way where we only get glimpses of the kill scenes.
-The camera lingers just above the carnage so we see lots of murders take place but never actually see the act itself.
-The most impressive death scene felt very inspired by The Hills Have Eyes.
+The camera lingers just above all of the carnage, so we see lots of murders take place but never actually see the act itself.
+The most impressive death scene felt like it was very inspired by The Hills Have Eyes.
 A police officer is tied to a tree and set alight.
-I thought that maybe, the writer and director were inspired by Wes Craven's films.
+I think that maybe, the writer and director were inspired by Wes Craven's films.

 Is Lake Alice scary?
 The movie at times builds some decent tension but isn't scary at all.
 You won't find any jump scares at Lake Alice.
 The first scene where the two killers attack the cabin is probably the best use of suspense.
 The rest of Lake Alice sees our characters running through the wilderness.
 You won't find any solid scares here.
 Once the killers and motive are revealed, the rest of the loses all tension.
 Once you realise that the killers are murdering people all because someone has a serious crush that they can't get over, it's all very dull.

 Lastly, the acting is hit and miss for me.
 I thought the two best performances in the film come from Aussie Peter O'Brien who I'm well aware of from his time on a couple of pretty popular TV shows here down under.
-He plays the father and I actually liked his character a lot.
+He plays the father, and I actually liked his character a lot.
 The other performance is our mother character who is played by Laura Niemi.
 At first, I thought she was actually Rita Wilson.
-Still, the two parents have more chemistry than the young, newly engaged couple who are our central focus which says a lot about how they are written.
+Still, these two parents have more chemistry than the young, newly engaged couple who are the main and primary central focus which says a lot about how they are written.

 DEATH TOLL: 6